 Location: Sandy Spit, Green Cay

 After AQ’s longest and most tiring day, we all got to sleep in an extra glorious hour and woke up to some delicious French toast.
-We motored over to Sandy Spit where we were presented with the challenge of finding our favorite two kettle bells affectionately named “thirty”.
-All 19 of us rescues split into groups and did a search and recovery dive to find our missing “friends”.
+We motored over to Sandy Spit, where we were presented with the challenge of finding our favorite two kettlebells affectionately named “thirty.”
+All 19 of us rescues split into groups and did a search and recovery dive to find our missing “friends.”
 We then relaxed with a lunch of ramen noodles and some fun jamming to music.
 All was well until our dance party was abruptly interrupted by a disaster!
 A few of us hear shouting over the noise of our music and ran to the bow to find a panicked diver and her unresponsive friend at the surface.
 We soon learned that there was a third unresponsive diver below the surface: our first scenario had commenced.
-As can be expected, there was a fair amount of screaming and running frantically around the boat, but in the end we all worked together to “rescue” the divemaster who was acting for the scenario.
-Afterwards we celebrated our success and went to the playground for a fun dive where we saw sharks a squid and a turtle!
+As can be expected, there was a fair amount of screaming and running frantically around the boat, but in the end, we all worked together to “rescue” the divemaster who was acting for the scenario.
+Afterward, we celebrated our success and went to the playground for a fun dive where we saw sharks a squid and a turtle!
 It was a busy and packed day but tones of fun.
-Tonight we are joining with the rest of dive side for a lifeworks forum.
+Tonight we are joining with the rest of the dive side for a lifeworks forum.
 We’re all tired and ready to sleep even if we are sleeping with bathing suits and once eye open in case of another scenario.